bachya/Sifttter-Redux/README.md

 Sometimes, events occur that prevent Sifttter Redux from running (power loss to your device, a bad Cron job, etc.).
 In this case, Sifttter Redux's "catch-up" mode can be used to collect any valid journal on or before today's date.

-There are many ways to use this mode:
+There are many ways to use this mode (note that "today" in these examples is **February 15, 2014**):

 #### Yesterday Catch-up